minerharry/neat_game_testing/README.md

 # neat_game_testing
 A collection of games and tests that use NEAT-python to learn how to play

+OUTDATED, please see https://github.com/minerharry/AI_game_router for the most updated version

 Streamed on https://www.twitch.tv/minerharry 24/7 when running

 __Resources:__